DmitriBogdanov/hatman-game/docs/wiki_levels.md

 <img src="images/wiki_levels_floating_isles.png">

 Floating islands covered in an assortment of challenging setups.
-Some artifacts can only be collected by a player that has collected enough `Spider Signets` to reach them.
+Some artifacts can only be gathered by a player that has collected enough `Spider Signets` to reach them.
 Contains an entrance to an **optional boss location**.

 **Entered from:** `Plains`